 Colleen Holden

-InternColleen Holden is a student reporting intern.
+InternColleen Holden is a student reporting intern, and part-time local host of NPR’s All Things Considered.
 She joined the station in 2024.

-Originating from the south suburbs of Chicago, Colleen is a junior at Illinois State University studying journalism with a minor in public health.
-She also works with the ISU campus radio station, WZND, serving as the station’s news director.
+Originating from the south suburbs of Chicago, Colleen is a senior at Illinois State University studying journalism.
+She also works with the ISU campus radio station, WZND, where she previously served as the station’s News Director, and will start the position of News and Sports Operations Director in the fall.

 -